Quicklinks

 Public Events are a way for the Town of Hamilton to give back to the community as well as promote the awareness and conservation of this beautiful property.
 We invite you to visit this historic property for this seasons lineup of public events as well as recreation and leisure in your free time!

-Sunset Music Series is FREE for all.
+Seasonal Music Series are FREE for all.
 Donations are always appreciated for those who would like to support live music at the Patton Homestead.

 HOST A PRIVATE EVENT: